DanilKarasev/moderating_app_fullstack/README.md

 If elements in `completedList.json` equals to elements in `dataList.json` by id, then data will not be loaded, because all tasks are checked.

-To restore apps functionality just leave in `completedList.json` an empty array.
+To restore app functionality just press `Clear All` button after checking all ads.

 ## Starting local host: